Reporting Abuse to Internet Platforms

 - Go to the tweet you'd like to report

-- Click or tap the More icon (••• icon on web and iOS; icon on Android)
+- Click on or tap the 'More' icon

 - Select 'Report'